x20mar/colorPicker/README.md

 To Use
 ------

-Include the javascript file in your application and then attach the following attribute to your text input box to use it
+Include the javascript file (Located in the build folder) in your application and then attach the following attribute to your text input box to use it

 ```HTML
 data-color="color"